 We’re the first to acknowledge that bringing travelers to remote places inevitably leaves environmental and cultural footprints.
 But we believe fervently that our trips provide meaningful and important ways for local communities and governments to create sustainable forms of development, which in turn relieve pressure on resources and expand perspectives.
-Our 35 years of experience have taught us that, when it’s intelligently done, travel is a net plus for the visitor and the visited alike.
+Over 35 years of experience have taught us that, when it’s intelligently done, travel is a net plus for the visitor and the visited alike.

 We’re continually impressed by our guests who return from their GeoEx journeys with a passion to make a difference and the new relationships to do so.
 They exemplify travel’s remarkable power to transform people and the planet for the better.

 Giving Back & the GeoEx Foundation

 GeoEx has carefully vetted an array of conservation, cultural resource protection, education, and health care organizations to support, including the ones listed below.
 If you’re interested in supporting them as well, we invite you to make donations through the GeoEx Foundation—100 percent of your donations are tax-deductible and go to the organizations.

 Committed to ending the illegal wildlife trade and works to reduce global consumption of wildlife products such as shark fin, elephant ivory, and rhino horn by persuading consumers and strengthening enforcement.

 A conservation organization taking on complete responsibility for the rehabilitation and long-term management of 18 national parks in 12 countries, in partnership with governments and local communities.